ecobee/building-controls-simulator/README.md

 . scripts/setup/download_IECC_idfs.sh

 # you're done with setup! now exit container shell or just stop the docker container
-# the docker container can now be reattched to, stopped, and restarted when you need it again (see below for usage)
+# the docker container can now be reattached to, stopped, and restarted when you need it again (see below for usage)
 # unless you specifically delete this docker container it can be restarted with the setup already done
 # if you delete the container just go through the setup here again
 exit